Mobile Audiometric Testing

 Custom hearing protection can provide a long-lasting alternative to disposable options, and can cost less over time, depending on the specific situation at your facilities.
 We are available to consult about which solutions may be the most effective—and cost-effective—for your company.

-Call Sounds Good! today to book our mobile audiometric testing services for your company.
+Call Sounds Good! today at our Burnsville, MN or St. Louis Park, MN offices to book our mobile audiometric testing services for your company.
 We will work with you to create the least-intrusive plan possible so your employees can stay happy, healthy, and productive!